 "This poem is from a long form project/book I'm working on called Rocket Fantastic.
 The poem also has a lot to do with my own visual/neurological difference called nystagmus and the sense that what I am seeing might not really be there or might be becoming something closer to real as I look at it.
 I'm interested in the way the body and the landscape (particularly the light) become indistinguishable from each other at points in the poem."

-Gabrielle Calvocoressi's most recent poetry collection is Rocket Fantastic (Persea Books, 2017).
+Gabrielle Calvocoressi is the author of Rocket Fantastic (Persea Books, 2017).

 Date Published: 2013-04-10